luojia65/emu6/README.md

 ## Features

-The target of this project is to support emulating heterogeneous CPUs and several common SoC peripherals.
+The target of this project is to support emulating heterogeneous CPUs and several common SoC peripherals in all mainstream host operating systems.
-For example it's expected to support one Cortex-M and one RISC-V core sharing same memory region and run at the same time.
+For example on heterogeneous SoC, it's expected to support debugging one Cortex-M and one RISC-V core sharing same memory region running at the same time.

 Software features: